eBay/tsv-utils/README.md

 ### Setup customization

 There are a number of simple ways to ways to improve the utility of these tools, these are listed on the [Tips and tricks](docs/TipsAndTricks.md) page.
-[Bash aliases](docs/TipsAndTricks.md#useful-bash-aliases), [sort customization](docs/TipsAndTricks.md#sort-customizations), and [bash completion](docs/TipsAndTricks.md#enabele-bash-completion) are especially useful.
+[Bash aliases](docs/TipsAndTricks.md#useful-bash-aliases), [sort command customization](docs/TipsAndTricks.md#sort-command-customization), and [bash completion](docs/TipsAndTricks.md#enabele-bash-completion) are especially useful.